ictinnovations/ictagent/doc/user_guide_extension.md

 User Guide for ICT Agent(Browser Extension)
 ==========================================

 This extension will embed WebRTC based VoIP Phone in browser which will remain connected to the main server, and will be responsible for inbound and outbound calls, transfer calls as well as sending DTMF.
-It is easy to use and will save a lot of agent time in searching for the desired data.
+It will fetch contact information automatically from web pages.
+It will make agent performance much better.
 Features
 --------
 - An Embedded Web Phone.
 - It is Operating System Independent, we just need a browser.
-- Click 2 Call
+- Click 2 Call.
 - Agent can access contents, contacts and communications from a single application(browser).
 - It will make agent performance much better.
 - It can harvest contacts from random pages / websites/ web applications.
-- CRM Integration
+- CRM Integration.
-- Inbound and Outbound Calls
+- Inbound and Outbound Calls.
-- Call Transfer
+- Call Transfer.
-- Send DTMF
+- Send DTMF.

 Install the Extension
 ---------------------